MelaByte/dashboard/README.md

 # MelaByte Hackathon
-The repo containing the contests, entries and winners of the MelaByte Hackathon.
+The repo containing the contests, entries and winners of the MelaByte Perpetual Hackathon.

 [View our Contests](https://github.com/MelaByte)